bloomberg/bde-tools/doc/bde_repo.rst

 ``<>`` provide full control over source of headers and can simulate the common usage of double quotes ``""`` simply by adding ``-I.`` to the compile line.

-Unique unit names are achieved for BDE via of using a central name registry as well as following certain naming conventions:
+Having unique unit names is achieved in BDE via using a central name registry as well as following certain naming conventions:

 - The name of each package group is a unique mnemonic exactly three characters long (e.g., ``bsl``).